 Although South Africa is considered to have some of the world's best and most enforced anti-smoking legislation, it still ranks as having the 20th highest incidence of smoking among adult citizens.

 In China, which boasts the world’s largest population of 1.3 billion, smoking is incredibly popular.
 As of 2014, there were nearly 300 million smokers in that country, where, like in India, around 1 million people die each year from the harmful habit.
 China is also a country that’s figuring out how or if it will regulate vaping.
-We strongly hope that the government will act sensibly and allow its citizens who might use vaping as a quitting aid to do so freely.
+We strongly hope that the government will act sensibly and allow its citizens who might use vaping as a quit smoking aid to do so freely.

 Whether you live in a massive nation of over 1 billion, or a small island of less than 5 million, smoking is probably a major health issue in your country.
 We only hope these numbers go down as the popularity of vaping rises internationally.